rticommunity/rticonnextdds-examples/examples/batching/README.md

 latency at low message rates

 ## Example description
 This example shows the differences between *batching* and *turbo mode*.
 Both options will send batches.
 This means that instead of sending each sample out on the wire with its own header, the middleware will store the data in a batch until it is full and then will send the entire batch as one data packet.

 The publisher application has two configurations (two different profiles):
 - The first one uses the *Batching QoS* setting.
 We have included a package capture you can analyze using *wireshark*: `batchin_10_samples.pcap file package no. 98.`

-- The second one uses Turbo Mode.
+- The second one uses *Turbo Mode*.
 We have included a package capture you can analyze using *wireshark*: `turbo_mode.pcap file package no. 76.`